- The race website

 If you want to camp at Jorgen’s Hollow Campground prior to or following the event you are welcomed to do so.
 As of now camping is free.
 There are two vault toilets which are in buildings.
 As of this time the pump to access water has not been activated.

-[Waiver link coming (updated 2016-12-29)].
+Waiver link (updated 2016-12-29)].
 Please print one and fill it out and bring it to pre-registration/registration.
 We will have extras in the event you forget.
 You will not be allowed to race without a signed waiver.

 Although there will be several aid stations, racers should be prepared to be self-sufficient and will be required to carry a minimum amount of gear.
 This gear list may be modified prior to race day depending on weather forecasts and/or actual race day conditions.